jhpyle/docassemble/_docs/packages.md

 package should be `docassemble-missouri-family-law`.

-After you press ![Create Repository]({{ site.baseurl }}/img/github-create-repository.png), you will get a URL for your repository, which will be in a form like `https://github.com/jhpyle/docassemble-missouri-family-law`.
+After you press ![Create Repository]({{ site.baseurl }}/img/github-create-repository.png), your browser will go to the URL for your new repository, which will be in a form like `https://github.com/jhpyle/docassemble-missouri-family-law`.
 In this example, `jhpyle` is the username, and `docassemble-missouri-family-law` is the name of the repository.